Skytrans Australia

-SmartLynx Australia (formally Skytrans) is an Australian airline and air charter business based in Cairns, Rockhampton and Townsville, in Queensland.
+Skytrans Australia (founded as Skytrans) is an Australian airline and air charter business based in Cairns, Rockhampton and Townsville, in Queensland.
 The airline operates RPT (Regular Public Transport), charter and ACMI (Aircraft, Crew, Maintenance and Insurance) services in Cairns, Horn Island, Brisbane, Rockhampton and Townsville.

 On 31 March 2015, two months after being placed into administration, the company returned to the skies.
-As of March 2024, the airline is now owned by European based Avia Solutions Group.
+As of March 2024, the airline is now owned by European-based Avia Solutions Group.

 History

-SmartLynx Australia was founded as Skytrans by David and Sue Barnard in October 1990 as a charter airline, and began scheduled flights in 1993.
+Skytrans was founded by David and Sue Barnard in October 1990 as a charter airline, and began scheduled flights in 1993.
 In November 2000, Skytrans merged with AirSwift Aviation, another small regional airline based in Cairns.
 In June 2001, Skytrans took over services to Cooktown and Karumba from MacAir Airlines.
 In January 2005, the airline began to operate in competition with QantasLink on the Cairns to Townsville route, operating from its own terminals in both cities.

 In December 2006, the airline was acquired from its founders by Australian Aviation Holdings, owner of Queensland Regional Airlines (QRA) and Inland Pacific Air.
 Skytrans and QRA subsequently merged under the Skytrans Regional brand.

 Late in 2014, the carrier had sought to reduce costs by cutting its workforce of 200 employees by over half while trimming its fleet of seven Dash 8-100s and three Dash 8-300s.

 Skytrans suspended operations with effect from 2 January 2015 when it was placed in voluntary administration.
 In a statement, Managing Director Simon Wild blamed the worsening Australian dollar currency exchange rate, coupled with a tough operating environment – worsened by the loss of three Queensland regulated regional air routes in late 2014.
 The end of operations came a day after the carrier marked its 25th anniversary of Queensland services - outback and regional Queensland, the Gulf country, and Cape York services on 2 January 2015.

 On 31 March 2015, Skytrans returned to the skies under the ownership of Collings Holdings Airlines owned by Peter Collings, who also owns West Wing Aviation, and former Australian Rugby League player, Johnathan Thurston.

 In January 2024, the world's largest ACMI (Aircraft, Crew, Maintenance, and Insurance) provider, Avia Solutions Group, announced its intention to acquire ownership of Skytrans, with the acquisition completed in March 2024.